medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ---
 ## To communicate

-- Objectives: variations are not perturbation but personnal objectives
+- Objectives: variations are not perturbations but personnal objectives
 - Information: create a common vision by sharing information
 - Actions: inform about past, present and future actions to allow coordination